taosdata/TDengine/docs/en/12-taos-sql/22-meta.md

 ## INS_CLUSTER

 Provides information about the cluster.
+Users whose SYSINFO attribute is 0 can't view this table.

 | #   | **Column**  | **Data Type** | **Description** |
 | --- | :---------: | ------------- | --------------- |